 The Solutions At Datapay

-The output isn't a single feature – it's a decision system:
+The output of this work isn’t a single feature — it’s a decision system that connects customer needs to confident product choices.
+I created and now own the foundation of that system:

 The Impact